 So, if your inventory is in heavy demand in the RTB, it would make sense to have a refresh interval of 45 seconds to 60 seconds.
 Otherwise, we would suggest you use a refresh interval of 90 seconds.

 If you’re using a sticky 300×600 ad unit which generally has the higher demand in RTB, you can even set the refresh interval to 30 seconds.
 However, I would still prefer to have the refresh interval set to 60 seconds to ensure optimal display time.

 How to Auto Refresh Banner Ad Units?

-Thus to wrap up, the end game of using auto refresh functionality is to ensure that publishers earn higher revenue.
-However, in the quest of refreshing ad units, make sure you don’t compromise with viewability and other brand safety metrics since these days most of the DSPs and advertisers can becoming more aware of display advertising KPIs to ensure better ROI.
+Thus to wrap up, the end game of using auto-refresh functionality is to ensure that publishers earn higher revenue.
+However, in the quest of refreshing ad units, make sure you don’t compromise with viewability and other brand safety metrics since these days most the DSPs and advertisers can become more aware of display advertising KPIs to ensure better ROI.

 - Best AdSense Alternative- Setupad